 Naturopathic Doctor (ND)

-Naturopathic doctors often combine different complementary therapies, such as massage, herbal medicine, or diet, to help the body heal itself and stay well.
-Naturopaths do not prescribe drugs or perform surgeries, but they may refer people to a medical doctor or specialist when necessary.
+Naturopathic doctors often combine different complementary therapies—such as massage, herbal medicine, or diet—to help the body heal itself and stay well.
+Naturopaths do not prescribe drugs or do surgeries.
+But they may refer people to a medical doctor or specialist when needed.
 In some states, naturopaths have a limited ability to prescribe medicines.

-After completing a 4-year naturopathic medical program, an ND is eligible for a licensing examination in a state with a licensing board and standards of practice.
-NDs are licensed in many states but also practice in other states without official government sanction.
+After completing the naturopathic medical program, an ND is eligible for a licensing examination in states that have a licensing boards and standards of practice.
+NDs are licensed in many states but also practice in other states with no official government sanction.

-But without licensing standards, individuals with little or no formal education may proclaim themselves naturopathic doctors without medical school education or board testing.
+Where there are no licensing standards, someone who has little or no formal education may proclaim himself or herself a naturopathic doctor without having completed medical school education or board testing.

 eMedicineHealth Medical Reference from Healthwise